 - Have you tried any other solution?
 Why did they not work for you?

-- If you were given a limitless budget, what problems would you solve on priority?
+- If you have a limitless budget, what problems would you solve on priority?

 - What is your customer journey like?